autodesk-platform-services/aps-revit.ifc.scheduler/README.md

 #### Creating a one-off conversion to IFC

 1. Navigate to the tool using your browser.
-2. Log in using your BIM 360 account.
+2. Log in using your ACC/BIM360 account.
 3. Choose a project on the left-hand side.
 4. Navigate through the folder tree until you see the desired folders or files.
 5. Select the checkboxes next to the desired folders or files.